 If an applicant wishes to take classes within a semester BEFORE the student has been officially accepted, the Applicant will need to submit an Admissions and Exception Petition explaining the reason why the applicant wishes to be considered for entrance without all necessary documents.
-The Admissions and Exception Petition can be requested from the Admissions

-Department.
 Provisional Entrance is only for students applying for either the Undergraduate or Graduate Programs.
 The Admissions and Exception Committee will vote on provisional entrance and notify the applicant of the decision.